AdrienChampion/induction_for_dummies/src/readme.md

 - Adrien Champion
 - <adrien.champion@ocamlpro.com>

-This series of posts broadly discusses *induction* as a *formal verification* technique, which here really means *formal program verification*.
+This book broadly discusses *induction* as a *formal verification* technique, which here really means *formal program verification*.
 We will use concrete, runnable examples whenever possible.
 Some of them can run directly in a browser, while others require to run small easy-to-retrieve tools locally.
 Such is the case for pretty much all examples dealing directly with induction.

-These posts try to introduce the following notions:
+The next chapters discuss the following notions:

 - formal logics and formal frameworks;
 - SMT-solving: modern, *low-level* verification building blocks;